 In 2008, Dr. Zhigang He and collaborators at Harvard discovered that regeneration of central nervous system (CNS) connections can be achieved by blocking a key enzyme that normally shuts down growth of the nervous system after development is complete (phosphatase and tensin homolog, PTEN).
 A subsequent proof of concept study in 2010 in rodents with spinal cord injury established that the approach enables regeneration of the critical pathway that controls voluntary movement (the corticospinal tract or CST).
 Follow-up studies by Dr. Oswald Steward and colleagues at the University of California Irvine documented that CST regeneration could be achieved using a viral vector delivery system that could be used in any species and demonstrated that regeneration is sufficient to restore upper extremity function in rats with cervical spinal cord injury.
 Dr. Kai Lu, lead author on the study in Dr. He’s lab, then went on to show that PTEN inhibition can enable regeneration of CST axons in the chronic injury setting, potentially expanding the potential market for this therapy.
 All of this work was published in top-tier scientific journals.

-Axonis’s goal is to harness this scientific breakthrough to develop a novel therapy to enable regeneration and recovery of function in people who have suffered SCI.
-Axonis is currently seeking funding to complete development and GMP manufacturing of a vector suitable for use as a human therapeutic and carry out IND-enabling studies that would bring the therapy to the point of a first in human clinical trial.
+Axonis is a biotechnology company with a goal to harness this scientific breakthrough to develop a novel therapy to enable regeneration and recovery of function in people who have suffered SCI.
+Axonis’s pharmaceutical research efforts are to complete development and GMP manufacturing of a vector suitable for use as a human therapeutic and carry out IND-enabling studies that would bring the therapy to the point of a first in human clinical trial.
 The initial trial would involve people who have suffered SCI at the cervical level with the goal of restoring upper extremity function.
 In addition to greatly improving quality of life, regaining use of upper extremities would eliminate the need for an assistant for daily living skills, drastically reducing long-term health care costs.
-The therapy we envision would truly be life-changing for people who have suffered SCI.
+The biotherapeutic we envision would truly be life-changing for people who have suffered SCI.

 Axonis Patents & Licensing